The Decemberists: 2005–2006: Capitol Records debut and The Crane Wife

 On December 12, 2005, Meloy revealed to Pitchfork Media that the band had signed to Capitol Records, and planned to begin recording their major label debut with producers Tucker Martine and Chris Walla (of Death Cab for Cutie) in April 2006.
 The band's first album on Capitol, The Crane Wife, was released on October 3, 2006.
 The release was accompanied by an appearance the same day on Late Night with Conan O'Brien, during which the band performed "O Valencia!".
 The supporting tour (called "The Rout of the Patagons Tour") began on October 17, 2006, at Portland, Oregon's Crystal Ballroom.
 The opening act was Lavender Diamond.
 Later in the tour, Alasdair Roberts opened for the band.
 In 2006, The Crane Wife was voted NPR listeners' favorite album of the year, as announced on the December 5 episode of All Songs Considered, and it remains one of the Decemberists' most critically acclaimed records.

 In November 2006, the band encouraged fans to create a music video for the single "O Valencia!" using footage of the band in front of a green screen.
 On his Comedy Central program, Stephen Colbert started a mock feud with the band, claiming his "green screen challenge" came first; the band countered that its 2005 on-stage lightsaber fight in San Francisco preceded Colbert's idea.

 The feud culminated in a December 20 guitar solo competition on Colbert's show, with lead guitarist Funk representing the band.
 After Colbert feigned a hand injury, Peter Frampton took over for Colbert and won an audience vote.
 Show guests got involved, with New York Governor-elect Eliot Spitzer and Dr. Henry Kissinger declaring, "Tonight, I think the American people won."
 The prize for winning the challenge was revealed to be a copy of The Crane Wife.
 According to Meloy, the Colbert challenge was not scripted, though the band was told that Frampton would step in for Colbert.
+The song "Sons and Daughters" was performed by characters in the ninth season of the American comedy television series The Office.
+It originally aired on NBC on March 14, 2013.